bobanetwork/boba_legacy/packages/boba/turing/README.md

     await (helper.RegisterMethod(ethers.utils.toUtf8Bytes("hello")));
 ```

-Next, a contract that uses Turing will be deployed.
-It is initialized with the address of the helper contract:
+Next, a contract that uses Turing is deployed.
+It is initialized with the address of the Turing helper contract:

 ```javascript
     Factory__Hello = new ContractFactory(